johlrogge/katjing/book/src/chapter_1.md

 As you may notice you can choose *storage type* for your costs and your money.
 You may not expect shipping in € to be a very large amount so you may choose a small type to represent shipping while you would choose something bigger to represent national debt.
 You may also notice that all values are unsigned.
 This is also by design.
 Negative money does not exist, that is only for calculation.
 Katjing uses types instead of signs as we will see.
-Lastly, costs and money are created from a currency. **You cannot mix currencies** From now on we will assume the above costs and currencies are defined.
+Lastly, costs and money are created from a currency. **You cannot mix currencies!**

+From now on we will assume the above costs and currencies are defined.

 As mentioned initially Katjing tries to prevent as many errors as possible at compile time.
 Here are a few examples we can demonstrate with what we know: